D04: The Role of a Lietime

 DERF: Her feet allergies?

-MARLIN'S PA: Food.
+MARLIN'S PA: Food!
 She doesn't have feet.
-She has a tail.
-She's part fish.
+She has a tail. [whispering] She's part fish.

-DERF: No judgment.
-Go be whatever you want.
-And that's probably it.
-So good luck.
+DERF: Go be whatever you want.
+And that's—that’s probably it.
+So good… good luck.

-BARGIE: Have a good blessed day. [the PA leaves] Was that a lie?
+BARGIE: Have a good blessed day! [the hatch shuts] Was that a lie?

 DERF: Bargie, that was all lies.
 That was all lies.